LeanerCloud/AutoSpotting/CUSTOM_BUILDS.md

 1. The build system can use a `BUCKET_NAME` variable that tells it where to upload new binaries.
 Set it into your environment to the name of your S3 bucket.
    `export BUCKET_NAME=my-bucket`

 1. Define some AWS credentials or profile information into your [environment](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment).

+1. (Optional) You can also create the lambda deployment package using the below command, the zip file is generated in the `build` directory.
+   `make archive`

 1. Build and upload your binaries to the S3 bucket.
    `make upload`